-Gamma Chapter, the third chapter established by Omega Psi Phi Fraternity, Inc., was chartered in 1916 as a citywide Intermediate Chapter within the First District (New England Region).
-Its membership comprises college-educated men from various educational institutions throughout the city of Boston; these institutions include, but are not limited to: Boston University, Boston College, Emerson College, Harvard University, Massachusetts Institute of Technology (M.I.T.), Northeastern University, Tufts University, and UMass-Boston.
+Gamma Chapter, the third chapter established by Omega Psi Phi Fraternity, Inc., was chartered in 1916 to serve the New England region.
+Hubbed in Boston, its membership comprises college-educated men from many of the greatest educational institutions including, Tufts, Harvar, MIT, Boston University, Boston College, and Northeastern University.
 Both undergraduate and Graduate school programs are represented.
-Members of this prestigious organization have been influential at the national level as well as the local Boston metropolitant level.
+Members of this prestigious organization have been influential internationally.
 They have had a major impact and received widespread recognition across various industries and sectors of our society.
 “Gamma Brothers” are revered and respected for leadership in their chosen fields of endeavor and professions.

 The Omega Psi Phi Fraternity, Incorporated was founded on Friday, November 17, 1911, at Howard University in Washington, D.C. by three students; Edgar Amos Love, Oscar James Cooper and Frank Coleman.
 At that time, they were Howard University juniors.
 The first faculty advisor of the fraternity was Dr. Ernest Everett Just.
 Early on, he was accorded the status of founder by the three undergraduates.
 Each of the founders had distinguished careers in their chosen fields.
 Edgar Love became a bishop in the United Methodist Church; Oscar Cooper, was a prominent physician who practiced in Philadelphia over 50 years; Frank Coleman was the chairman of the Department of Physics at Howard University for many years; and Ernest E. Just was a world-renowned biologist.Omega Psi Phi Fraternity, Incorporated is the first black national fraternal organization to be founded at a historically black college.
 From its inception, the fraternity has worked to build a strong and effective force of men dedicated to its Cardinal Principles of Manhood, Scholarship, Perseverance, Uplift, and capable of giving expression to the hopes and aspirations of an unfree people in the land of the free.
 In 1927, at the urging of fraternity member Carter G. Woodson, the fraternity made National Negro Achievement Week an annual observance, and it continues today as Black History Month.
 Since 1945, the fraternity has undertaken a National Social Action Program to meet the needs of African Americans in the areas of health, housing, civil rights, and education.
 Omega Psi Phi has been a patron of the United Negro College Fund (UNCF) since 1955, provides an annual gift of $50,000 to the UNCF, and is a National Pan-Hellenic Council (NPHC) member.